What is the Great Loop?

 Once that statement was on the table, the meal became a planning session for how to transition ownership from the Stob family to the Kromer family, and by April of 2007, the deal was done.

-Janice became the Executive Director, a role she recently handed over to Kim Russo.
-Janice is now the Member Services Coordinator.
+Janice became the Executive Director, a role she later handed over to Kim Russo.
+Janice stepped into the role of Member Services Coordinator, which she held until a few years ago.
+She is still involved with AGLCA, but has turned the reins over to other staff members.
 Steve handles the technical side of things and recently developed the Interactive Great Loop map for the website.

 Home Port Crew